gulshankumarpatlekonverge/HTML-CSS-Course/HTML/README.md

     Break Element:
         <br/> tag is used to break the elements into the rows or the spaces in between on html page.

+    Navigation Link:
+        Extenal Link:
+        <a href="" target=""></a> tag is used to open the link when user clicks on link. target="" is used to trigger to open the page in same tab or new tab.
+This link navigate us to the new website or page.

+        Internal Link:
+        This type of links are only work within our websites no navigate from one page to another example from Home Page to About us or Contact Us page.
+This type of links are enclosed in the <nav></nav> bar tags. for Empty links you can put "#" to active the link.
+You can also use <a></a> anchor tag with images and texts to navigate through.

 # Useful resource links